EnesCaliskan/LPC1769-AlarmClockProject/README.md

 -Can stop the alarm with the button when the alarm plays.

--LED lights on the board changes colors when the alarm plays.
+-LED lights on the board change colors when the alarm plays.

 -Turning the rotary on the board allows user to switch on/off the screen.